mobjohnson/bewd_ta_prep/class14/final_project_thoughts.md

 ## How complicated should my app be?

-Not very!!!
+Not too complicated!!!

 You can always take something simple and make it more complex.
 It is difficult to start with something that is complicated, and deliver a Minimum Viable Product.

-The goal for this class is to make something that works!!!
+The goal for this poject is to make something that works.

 You will be submitting your ideas, along with a description of scope of implementation for instructors to review prior to starting work.